CogStack/CogStack-NiFi/docs/deploy/services.md

 Bio-YODIE requires [UMLS](https://www.nlm.nih.gov/research/umls/index.html) resources that need to be provided in the `RES_BIOYODIE_UMLS_PATH` directory.
 MedCAT SNOMED CT model requires a prepared model based on [SNOMED CT](http://www.snomed.org/) dictionary with the model available in `RES_MEDCAT_SERVICE_MODEL_PRODUCTION_PATH` directory.
 These paths can be defined in `.env` file in the deployment directory.

-For more information on available services resources, please see [README](../services/README.md) in `services` directory.

 ### Bio-YODIE
 [Bio-YODIE](https://github.com/GateNLP/Bio-YODIE) is a named entity linking application build using [GATE NLP](https://gate.ac.uk/) suite ([publication](https://arxiv.org/abs/1811.04860)).